 We anticipate good progress in learning can be achieved during lessons for the vast majority of students though high quality teaching.
 However, the Manor Academy makes additional resources targeted to ensure good progress is made for students with SEND.
 This is used to provide the following forms of support.

 All members of staff, in every lesson, are expected to have an understanding of all student needs within that class and to differentiate their lesson accordingly to allow all students to access work, to progress and to achieve.

-Student Individual Education Plans are shared with all teaching staff at the Academy and identify a child’s barriers to learning and suggest strategies that will help to support their education.
+Pupil Passports are shared with all teaching staff at the Academy and identify a child’s barriers to learning and suggest strategies that will help to support their education.
 They are evaluated every term to ensure that strategies are effective, are up to date, and that a student’s needs are being met across all lessons.

 Learning Assistants support teaching staff in lessons in a variety of ways.
 They may work with students on a one-to-one basis, in small group activities or through helping to differentiate work for students.
 They are trained in working with students with SEND.